FuelLabs/sway/sway-book/src/documentation/language/program-types/index.md

 Since a library is not directly deployable to the blockchain it does not have an entry point and instead its code is exported for use within other programs.

-Unlike the library the contract, script and predicate all have an entry point.
+Unlike the library; the contract, script and predicate all have an entry point.
 The contract exposes an `Application Binary Interface (ABI)` while the script and predicate expose a `main()` function for entry.